The Best CPU Benchmarking Software For 2023

 • $30 price tagrnCertain benchmarks locked behind extra fees

 Another highly popular benchmarking tool for both CPUs and GPUs is 3DMark.
 This software has been around since 1998.
-That means decades of testing, so you can envision the scale of their database of users and different systems that you can compare to your rig.
+That means decades of testing, so you can imagine the scope of their database of users and different systems that you can compare to your rig.

 However, unlike Cinebench, 3DMark is not free.
 It is rather costly, with a $30 price tag.
 This isn’t too much, as it is a one-time purchase, but most users will only want to run a couple of tests per year.

-If your CPU benchmarking is going to be a solitary thing, we suggest looking at other tools.
+If your CPU benchmarking is going to be a lone thing, we suggest looking at other tools.

 For people that want to do comprehensive testing because of CPU overclocking, 3DMark might be a good option.

-Keep in mind that there are multiple tools you can purchase that provide different types of benchmarks.
-We recommend going for the 3DMark application as it provides the most popular benchmarks.
+Keep in mind that there are multiple tools you can acquire that provide different types of benchmarks.
+We recommend going for the 3DMark application as it provides the most widespread benchmarks.

-Some of the benchmarks to try include Time Spy (DirectX 12 benchmark to give any GPU a run for its money, Time Spy Extreme (the same test at 4K), Fire Strike (DirectX 11 benchmark, and a few more.
+Some of the benchmarks to try include Time Spy (DirectX 12 benchmark to give any GPU a tough run for its money, Time Spy Extreme (the same test at 4K), Fire Strike (DirectX 11 benchmark, and a few additional.

-For CPU testing, it’s optimal to use Fire Strike as it won’t burden the GPU much but will push the CPU to its maximum.
+For CPU testing, it’s ideal to use Fire Strike as it won’t burden the GPU much but will push the CPU to its utmost.

 Geekbench 5